Canadian University Student Inquires (outside the University of Toronto):

 COVID-19

-ELECTIVE CANCELLATIONS DUE TO COVID-19
+ELECTIVE CANCELLATIONS DUE TO COVID-19 or OTHER PUBLIC HEALTH CONCERNS

 We understand the concern these disruptions may cause, and we ask that students regularly check the AFMC Student Portal for any updates.